About this release

 Time spent in A&E is subject to seasonal variation, and this publication includes rolling annual statistics covering a full year of data as well as information based on activity for the latest month.
 The detailed A&E analysis is supplied online in an Excel Workbook with interactive tables and charts showing: number of attendances, patients spending over 4, 8 and 12 hours in A&E and destination on discharge from A&E by NHS board, hospital and for all Emergency Departments.
 A data file (csv format) containing data by hospital and month is also available.

 Find out more

-The weekly Emergency Department Activity and Waiting Times publication (link to be added) was also released on 3 August 2021 including new data for the week ending Sunday 25 July 2021.
-This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS boards on the number of attendances and 4, 8, and 12 hour waits.
+The weekly Emergency Department Activity and Waiting Times publication was also released on 2 August 2022 including new data for the week ending Sunday 24 July 2022.
+This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS Boards on the number of attendances and 4, 8, and 12 hour waits.

 A selection of information from this publication is included in NHS Performs (external website) which is a website that brings together a range of information on how hospitals and NHS boards within NHSScotland are performing.

 If you have an enquiry relating to this publication, please email email@example.com.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.